-My work has taken me to schools, businesses, and churches.
-I have also worked out of my home as a . . . what?
+In the past, my work has taken me to schools, businesses, and churches.
+I worked as a . . . what?
 A therapist, counselor, facilitator, coach, consultant?
-None of these words seem to say to me what I do.
+All those words were accurate and yet did not seem to say what I actually think I do.
 The words also sometimes seem to mislead others to understand what I do.
-I guess I am a professional listener because I get paid by others because they seem to like that I do a lot of listening before I say anything or do anything.
+I finally, after many years decided that “personal growth facilitator” is the best phrase to describe all my varied work in different settings.

-What I love to do is my own variation of “The LaJolla Program” ( I might call it “The Moonstone Project” as we usually hold it near Moonstone beach in Rhode Island).
-In that personal growth weekend, I integrate the person-centered approach, with the “percept orientation” developed by a person-centered couple, Joyce & John Weir.
+What I most love to do is my own variation of an encounter group that has evolved since its beginning in 1969.
+In this personal growth weekend, called “Encounter with self” I integrate the person-centered approach with the “percept orientation” developed by a person-centered couple, Joyce & John Weir.
 Also integrated into the weekend are the concepts of personal development best articulated by Ken Wilber.
 Finally, I provide opportunities to meditate using the mediation paths of Mahamudra (Dan Brown) and Mondo Zen (Junpo Kelly Roshi).
-After tweaking it for several years the “Moonstone Project” has developed to a point of providing a structure to a very unstructured weekend of intensive growth and self-discovery.
-And I love it that my wife who is as person-centered as anyone can be, has joined me on this venture!
+Other foundations for my work come from my intensive readings of Krishnamurti and Ramana Maharshi.
+Encounter with self, (small “s”) comes from an understanding I learned from the I-I of Ramana that there is the self of the everyday world that dissolves into the true Self through a meditative inquiry of “Who am I”.